 - If patients experience hypersensitivity to an agent, therapy should be discontinued.
 Cross-sensitivity can also occur among the imidazole-containing agents. - Products containing corticosteroids should be used with caution because systemic absorption of topical corticosteroids can produce reversible hypothalamic-pituitary-adrenal (HPA) axis suppression with the potential for glucocorticoid insufficiency after withdrawal of treatment.
-Conditions which augment systemic absorption include use over large surface areas, prolonged use, use under occlusive dressings, and use in pediatric patients. - The most common adverse events are erythema, stinging, blistering, peeling, edema, pruritus, urticaria, burning, and general irritation of the skin. - Several products are flammable: Ecoza (econazole), Extina (ketoconazole), Penlac (ciclopirox), Xolegel (ketoconazole), Jublia (efinconazole), and Kerydin (tavaborole).
-They should not be used near heat or flame.
+Conditions which augment systemic absorption include use over large surface areas, prolonged use, use under occlusive dressings, and use in pediatric patients. - The use of topical corticosteroids (ie, betamethasone) may increase the risk of posterior subcapsular cataracts and glaucoma. - The most common adverse events are erythema, stinging, blistering, peeling, edema, pruritus, urticaria, burning, and general irritation of the skin. - Several products are flammable: Ecoza (econazole), Extina (ketoconazole), Penlac (ciclopirox), Xolegel (ketoconazole), Jublia (efinconazole), and Kerydin (tavaborole).
+They should not be used near heat or flame. - Econazole may potentiate the effects of warfarin and increase bleeding risk.
+Luliconazole may inhibit cytochrome P450 (CYP) 2C19.